mandibuswell/rhpam-rhdm-workshop-v1m2-guides/form-modelling.md

 - Use the **breadcrumb navigator** at the top-left of the screen to navigate back to our **procurement-process** project
 - Click on the **OrderAsset** buinsess process
 - In the **OrderAsset** process click on the **Request Offer** user task
-- Now clcik on the **Generate Task Form** to the top left of the task
+- Now click on the **Generate Task Form** to the top left of the task
 ![GenerateTaskForm]({% image_path m2p3i5_GenerateTaskForm.png %})
-- Navigate back to the **procurement-process** project and filter the assests by selecting **Form** from the drop down list
+- Navigate back to the **procurement-process** project and filter the assets by selecting **Form** from the drop down list
 - Note that two forms were created
 - **RequestOffer-taskform** that will be used by users to interact with the **Request Offer** task
 - And **com_my_space_procurement_process_OrderInfo** which is modeled after the fields of the OrderInfo Object
-- In fact **RequestOffer-taskform** uses this form internally to read and write the OrederInfo data object
+- In fact **RequestOffer-taskform** uses this form internally to read and write the OrderInfo data object
 - Click on the **RequestOffer-taskform** and let's modify this form a bit
 - Click on the Kebab icon to the right of the Outputs field and click on **Remove**